ShreyansJa1n/Moodle-QRBasedImageUpload-LocalPlugin/readme.md

 <img src = "https://edwiser.org/wp-content/uploads/2016/05/moodle-plugins.png" > </img>

-First version of the project is at: <a href=https://github.com/PearlMiglani/Moodle-QR-Based-Image-Upload-Activity></a>
-This is not a derivation of the project.
+First version of the project is at: https://github.com/PearlMiglani/Moodle-QR-Based-Image-Upload-Activity This is not a derivation of the project.
 This is another version with different approach of implementation that required its own repository.
 The developers of both the projects are same.

 # Moodle QR Based Image Upload Activity 🔌